electronstudio/pygame-zero-book/chapters/1_graphics.md

 ## Joystick input

 You may call them gamepads or game controllers, but Pygame calls them joysticks.
- Some controllers have different inputs and some are not be compatible so don't be surprised if this doesnt work properly!
+ Some controllers have different inputs and some are not compatible at all so don't be surprised if this doesnt work properly!
+PS4 and Xbox One controllers connected by USB cable seems to work best.
 Use FIXME to test yours and find out what inputs it has.
+Note that if you come back to this program in future when you no longer have a controller plugged in you will get an error.

 \begin{codelisting}
 \codecaption{Joystick input}
-\label{code:14_joystick_input}
+\label{code:oystick_input}
 <<(programs/14_joystick_input.py)
 \end{codelisting}

 * Make the alien move up and down as well as left and right.

-\vspace{\parskip}
 \end{minipage}